RPGHacker/asar/docs/newbook/src/functions.md

       warn "This patch was only tested in Asar and might not work correctly in your assembler." endif
   ```
+- `pc()`

+  Returns the current SNES address.
+This is a shorthand for placing a label right before the current command.

 - `realbase()`